WesleyKamau/Matrix/readme.md

 <code>There are two matrix classes, Matrix and Simplematrix.
 The difference is that the parameter type of Matrix must extend the Linear class, whereas SimpleMatrix does not have this restrition.
-This allows Matrix to support more mathematical operations whereas SimpleMatrix is simply a grid that stores data.
-There are currently 4 Linear classes that may be used interchangably:
+This allows Matrix to support more mathematical operations whereas SimpleMatrix is simply a grid that stores data.\n There are currently 4 Linear classes that may be used interchangably:
 LinearInteger, an integer wrapper
 LinearDouble, a double wrapper